tonikelope/mysticfight/README.md

 ## ❓ Why MysticFight?
 Let's be honest: the official **Mystic Light** software is often unreliable, and "fails more than a fairground shotgun".

-The main issue is Mystic Light temperature monitoring script: **it fails constantly after a system reboot**, forcing you to manually open MSI Center and navigate to the Mystic Light section every single time just to get it working again.
+The main issue is Mystic Light cpu temperature monitoring profile: **it fails constantly after a system reboot**, forcing you to manually open MSI Center and navigate to the Mystic Light section every single time just to get it working again.
 This is simply intolerable.

 Fortunately, while the MSI UI is a mess, people who programmed the **SDK** actually did a good job. **MysticFight** bypasses the buggy MysticLight interface and talks directly to the SDK.